Lower bound theorems for general polytopes: Stronger minimisation

 \begin{proof} First we establish the more interesting case $d\ge5$.
 Suppose that $u_1,\ldots,u_{d-1}$, $v_1,\ldots,v_{d-1}$ are the vertices of a prism facet, with the natural adjacency relations suggested by the notation.
 Then $u_2,\ldots,u_{d-1},v_2,\ldots,v_{d-1}$ are the vertices of a prism ridge, whose other facet must be also a prism.
 Since $d-2\ge3$, we must have one of two extra vertices adjacent to all of $u_2,\ldots,u_{d-1}$ and the other adjacent to all of $v_2,\ldots,v_{d-1}$.
 We can call these two extra vertices $u_{d}$ and $v_{d}$.

 Repeating this argument with the other ridges, we see that the graph of $P$ is that of a prism and we can check the entire face lattice is that of a prism.

-Some care is required if $d=4$.
-Since the non-simplicial ridges are quadrangles, we need to consider also the following possibility.
+Now consider the case $d=4$, and label the vertices (without using subscripts) as $a,b,\ldots,h$.
+Suppose that $abcd$ is a quadrangle ridge, the intersection of two prisms, one containing $e$ and $f$, and the other containing $g$ and $h$.
+Without loss of generality, $e$ is adjacent to $a,d$ and $f$ is adjacent to $b,c$.
+If $g$ is adjacent to $a,d$ and $h$ is adjacent to $b,c$, the proof proceeds as before.

-Suppose that $abcd$ is a quadrangle ridge, the intersection of two prisms.
-Call the other vertices $e,f,g,h$ and allow the possibility that $e$ is adjacent to $a,c$ and $f$ is adjacent to $b,d$, while $g$ is adjacent to $a,b$ and $h$ is adjacent to $c,d$.
+But now, we need to consider also the possibility that $g$ is adjacent to $a,b$ and $h$ is adjacent to $c,d$.
+We will show that this case does not arise.

-Then $cdef$ is a ridge in the prism $abcdef$; the other facet containing it must contain $g,h$.
+In this case, $cdef$ will be a ridge in the prism $abcdef$; the other facet containing it must contain $g,h$.
 Since $h$ is adjacent to $c,d$, we must have $g$ adjacent to $e,f$.
-Since $cdefgh$ is a prism, we must also have $g$ not adjacent to $c$ or $d$, and $h$ not adjacent to $e$ or $f$.

-Likewise $acgh$ is a ridge in the prism $abcdgh$; the other facet containing it must contain $e,f$.
-Since $e$ is adjacent to $a,c$, we must have $e$ not adjacent to $g$, contradicting our earlier conclusion.\end{proof}
+Likewise $bcgh$ is a ridge in the prism $abcdgh$; the other facet containing it must contain $e,f$.
+Since $f$ is adjacent to $b,c$, we must have $f$ not adjacent to $g$, contradicting the previous paragraph.
+So the presumed configuration is impossible. \end{proof}